DLR-VF/UrMoAC/docs/Installation.md

 on the command line in a folder of your choice.

 ### Step 2: Set-up Maven
 An executable jar file can be built with maven.
-Please install maven (https://maven.apache.org/install.html) on your computer, and be sure that you include JAVA_HOME and M2_HOME in your environment variables.
+Please install maven (<https://maven.apache.org/install.html>) on your computer, and be sure that you include JAVA_HOME and M2_HOME in your environment variables.
-Add the maven/bin folder to your path (https://en.wikipedia.org/wiki/PATH_(variable) ) variable.
+Add the maven/bin folder to your path (<https://en.wikipedia.org/wiki/PATH_(variable)>) variable.

 ### Step 3: Build using Maven
 Open the command line.
 Go to the directory you just cloned.
 Type:

     mvn package

 et voila.
-All dependencies will be downloaded and there will be a new folder called target which includes the executable UrMoAccessibilityComputer-[VERSION]-SNAPSHOT-executable.jar.
+All dependencies will be downloaded and there will be a new folder called target which includes the executable <span style="background-color: yellow">UrMoAccessibilityComputer-[VERSION]-SNAPSHOT-executable.jar</span>.

 ## Shaded JAR using Maven

 You can build a shaded JAR file to execute UrMoAC.
-UrMoAC contains the external library optionslib (see libs directory).
+<span style="background-color: yellow">UrMoAC contains the external library optionslib (see libs directory). </span>

-To build the JAR file correctly you need to add the optionslib to your local Maven repositories using the following command:
+<span style="background-color: yellow">To build the JAR file correctly you need to add the optionslib to your local Maven repositories using the following command:</span>

 ```shell
 mvn install:install-file -Dfile=libs/optionslib-1.2.jar -DgroupId=de.dks.utils.options -DartifactId=optionslib -Dversion=1.2 -Dpackaging=jar